jagpreetschawla/reinforcement-learning-t-rex/README.md

 # Outline
-This project trains a basic NN to play chrome's t-rex game (the game that is displayed on the offline page of chrome browser).
+This project trains a basic NN to play chrome's `T-rex` game (the game that is displayed on the offline page of chrome browser).
 The aim of the project was to take a simple Neural Network and supervised training method (backpropagation using Adam) and experiment with applying it for a reinforcement learning task.
 No specific Reinforcement learning theory or algorithm is used in this project.
 It simply uses a NN trained using Adam Optimizer.
 Since we don't know the expected output for the NN, some basic heuristics are used to guide the network in the right direction.

 # To run the code
 My program uses the following dependencies: